NikunjCitrusbug/Zoom-Meeting-Minutes-Creator/README.md

-# Zoom Meeting Minutes Creator
+# Zoom Minutes of Meeting Creator

 This script allows you to automatically transcribe Zoom meeting audio files (in `.m4a` format) using the Deepgram Speech-to-Text API.
 It also converts `.m4a` files to `.mp3` format before transcription.